5 Signs It’s Time to Try Holistic Treatment for Anxiety

 In my practice, it’s common for me to refer clients to doctors (both allopathic and naturopathic), acupuncturists, chiropractors, massage therapists, occupational therapists, private pilates instructors, and other health and wellness professionals.

 Anxiety management goes beyond what happens in a therapy session and getting easily connected to other practitioners is one of the many benefits of working with a holistic anxiety therapist.
+My 1:1 clients are sometimes surprised when I ask if they’d like my support with identifying additional wellness practitioners to work with, but I see it as part of my role to identify where there may be gaps in your care.
+The more gaps we can close, the less likely you are to feel totally overrun by anxiety!

 Looking for holistic treatment for anxiety in Longmont, Colorado (or elsewhere in the state)?